Investment Risk Tolerance

 This is one of the “10 Steps in the Right Direction” that make up The Pasadena Financial Planner‘s personal financial planning and personal investment management process.
 For a summary of these ten steps, see “Your Family Financial Planning“.
 To find an in depth article for each step, just click the Sitemap link at the top of this page.
 Also, you can reach us by using the contact form below.
 Please enjoy reading this article.
 Thank you!

 Everyone would love both low investment risk and high investment returns in the same portfolio, but such portfolios are just pipe dreams.
 Investing is all about intelligent and sensible exposure to investment risks.
-If you are not exposed to the risk of losing some or all of your capital, you are not investing.
-Nevertheless, there are market investment risks that historically have paid an investment risk premium, and there are many other ways to take risks without a reasonable expectation of being compensated for those risks.
+Investing means that the investor is willing to incur risk in exchange for the possibility of a higher future payoff.
+Unless there is a chance that you will lose some or all of your capital investment, you simply are not investing.

 Investors with different levels of risk tolerance are more satisfied by the expectations associated with investment strategies that are better aligned with their risk preferences.
 Differences in risk tolerances mean that more risk-averse investors are personally more satisfied with a lower risk portfolio despite its lower expected returns.
-Less risk-averse investors are more satisfied with portfolios characterized by higher risk and higher expected returns.
+They must save at a higher sustained rate and consume less along the way, but their financial strategy is more certain.

-All apparent investment “guarantees” have a price and have risks.
 Because investing is inherently risky, individuals should understand their probable response to risk factors that actually do materialize.
 Risk tolerance is an issue of personal psychology and will determine whether an investor will adhere to and sustain an investment strategy during more difficult economic and investing times.
 When markets are performing poorly and fears are high, an inappropriate alignment between an individual investor’s portfolio risk or volatility and his or her risk tolerance can be very costly.

-For example, some investors may panic and sell when they did not have to, only to see the market recover later, while they remain on the sidelines with a dramatically diminished financial asset portfolio.
+In such circumstances, some less knowledgeable and unprepared investors may take inappropriate actions that can be explained by their personal psychology at the time.
+However, these mistaken actions can be inappropriate for the financial market situation and highly detrimental to their long-term financial goals and welfare.
+Some investors may panic and sell when they did not have to, only to see the market recover, while they subsequently remain on the sidelines with a dramatically diminished financial asset portfolio.
 Portfolios with different risk and return characteristics are simply better for certain investors depending upon their tolerance for risky investments.

 .